Sarah J. Kerr, BA

 You may have this surgery to treat

 cancer of the pancreas, duodenum, or lower part of the bile duct.
-It may also be done to treat people with long-term inflammation of the pancreas.
+It may also be done to treat people with chronic pancreatitis.

 Problems from the procedure are rare, but all procedures have some risk.
 Your doctor will review potential problems, like:

 Complications that occur as a result of surgery may include: